rezhajulio/RocketTodoMVC/README.md

 A web application build in [Rust](https://www.rust-lang.org/).
 It use [Rocket](https://rocket.rs) & [Diesel](http://diesel.rs/).
 Default Rocket app does not have any boilerplate or scaffolding.

-This sample just an application who allow you to edit todo.
+This sample just an application which allow you to CRUD todo.

 - **List** todo: GET /todos
 - **Create** todo: POST /todos